 Some of your goals are must-haves (for example, an emergency fund or retirement savings), while others can be nice-to-haves (such as a lavish wedding or buying a second property).
 So how do you identify which ones you should be paying attention to first?

 Adopting the Eisenhower Matrix in your financial planning

 Goals that are not important but urgent are ones that you can put off for a while if you do not have the money right now.
-This could be that lavish wedding that you have always wanted or taking a sabbatical.
+This could be that lavish wedding you have always wanted, or taking a long sabbatical.
 It would be nice if you can achieve these goals, but it is okay if you do not get to them as quickly, if at all.

 As you list down your goals, you might realise some of them are just not important and not urgent enough to you.
 Maybe you thought that you wanted a staycation or a new car, but upon reflection, these goals don’t fit with your values or the life you want to build.
 So you can eliminate them from the list and focus on the ones that do matter to you.